rajeshphy/SKMU/_posts/English/2025-12-13-JET-Paper-1-SET-I.md

 23. A, B, C, D, E and F are sitting around a round table.
-A is between E and F.
-E is opposite to D.
-C is not between A and D and is not a neighbour of E.
+A is between E and F. E is opposite to D and C is not in either of the neighbouring seats of E. The person opposite to B is
-Who is sitting opposite to B?

     $$
     [\mathbf{September\text{–}2013}]